pw4rn3r/ECE382/labs/lab7/index.md

 ## Servo Tester Bonus (10 pts)

 Use a potentiometer to create an analog servo position selector input to your MSP430.
 The analog value on this input will translate to a corresponding PWM value for your servo and allow you to sweep your servo position from side to side and anywhere in between.
-This will operate similar to the servo tester demoed in class.
+This will operate similar to the servo tester demonstrated in class.
-Answer the following questions in your report and be able to explain during the demo.
+Answer the following questions in your main servo tester code file and be able to explain during a demo you provide to an instructor.

 1. What voltage range did you select for your potentiometer analog servo position selector input and why?